googleforgames/agones/site/content/en/docs/Reference/fleet.md

   # [Stage:Alpha]
   # [FeatureFlag:CountsAndLists]
   # Which gameservers in the Fleet are most important to keep around - impacts scale down logic.
-  # counters:
+  # priorities:
   # - type: Counter # Sort by a “Counter”
   #   key: player # The name of the Counter.
 No impact if no GameServer found.
   #   order: Descending # Default is "Ascending" so smaller capacity will be removed first on down scaling.
-  # lists:
   # - type: List # Sort by a “List”
   #   key: room # The name of the List.
 No impact if no GameServer found.
   #   order: Ascending # Default is "Ascending" so smaller capacity will be removed first on down scaling.
   #
   template:
     # GameServer metadata